Preston railway station

 The North Union Railway opened a station on the site in 1838.
-It was extended in 1850, with new platforms under the separate management of the East Lancashire Railway, and by 1863 London-Scotland trains stopped here to allow passengers to eat in the station dining room.
+It was extended in 1850, with new platforms under the separate management of the East Lancashire Railway; by 1863, London-Scotland trains stopped here to allow passengers to eat in the station dining room.
 The current station was built in 1880; it was extended in 1903 and 1913, when it had 15 platforms.
 A free buffet for servicemen was provided during both World Wars.
-The East Lancashire platforms were demolished in the 1970s as connecting lines closed.
+The East Lancashire platforms were demolished in the 1970s, following closure of some connecting lines.

-As well as inter-city trains to London Euston, Birmingham New Street, Manchester Piccadilly, Glasgow Central and Edinburgh Waverley, the station is served by local trains to other parts of Lancashire, Cumbria, Greater Manchester, Merseyside and Yorkshire.